compbiozurich/UZH-BIO392/course-results/2020/Nathalie-Guttmann/day4_file_format.md

 ---

  #### 4. VCF file format:
 VCF (Variant Call Format) is encoding data for SNPs storing information in a tab-delimited text file format.
-The file is separated into three part:  The first one is the Meta-information lines, which are optional and specify the VCF version number and contain other information.
+The file is separated into three parts:  The first one is the Meta-information lines, which are optional and specify the VCF version number and contain other information.
-The second part is the header, where various important information are stored such as for example the quality score or the start coordinate of the variant
+The second part is the header, where various important information are stored such as for example the quality score or the start coordinate of the variant.
 The last part of the file gives information on genotype data, quality score , position on chromose and etc… [[4]].

  The following picture illustrates the structure of a VCF file format: